How can I use the FDA Online Label Repository to tell if a drug is legally marketed?

 If the drug is an approved human or animal drug, a conditionally approved animal drug, or an approved human therapeutic biological product, the six-digit application number is listed in the column with the header, “Application Number or Regulatory Citation.”
 The six-digit Minor species Index File (MIF) number is listed in this column if the drug is an FDA-indexed animal drug.
 The column is blank for an unapproved drug.

 Click on a specific drug listed in the search results to view the label information.
-An unapproved drug has disclaimer statements at the top of the label, indicating that FDA has not found the drug to be safe and effective and has not approved the product's labeling.
+An unapproved drug has disclaimer statements at the top of the label in the repository, indicating that FDA has not found the drug to be safe and effective and has not approved the product's label.

 For each drug in the repository, there is a “Marketing Information” box beneath the label which contains the marketing category of the drug.
 For an approved human or animal drug, conditionally approved animal drug, or approved human therapeutic biological product, this box also contains the application number.
 The MIF number is listed if the drug is an FDA-indexed animal drug.
 No application number is listed if the drug is unapproved.